JamesMGreene/gh-cover-letter/GITHUB-TODO.md

       the auto-fork scenario (and yes, I have since noticed the difference in the button text; that is indeed helpful).
       My intent was to auto-fork so that Jon and I could discuss the PR but only after committing [an incomplete change] did I realize my mistake.
-    - For bigger projects (which are hopefully setup as organizations), it would be nice to be able to give some "collaborators" permissions over certain aspects of the project (e.g. "issue administrators" vs. "wiki administrators" vs. "code collaborators", etc.), as well as possibly of branches (e.g. can work on the documentation branch vs. the master code branch), etc. Of course, striking the right balance of simplicity vs. capability is the obvious quandry here.
+    - For bigger projects (which are hopefully setup as organizations), it would be nice to be able to give "collaborators" permissions over particular aspects of the project (e.g. "issue administrators" vs. "wiki administrators" vs. "code collaborators", etc.), as well as possibly of branches (e.g. can work on the "docs" branch vs. "gh-pages" branch vs.
+      "master" branch), etc. Of course, striking the right balance of simplicity vs. capability is the obvious quandry to tackle here.

 ### Pull Requests